'The most fascinating battle of all will be the one for the centre-forward slot.'

 Assuming Jonson Clarke-Harris has departed, Jacob Wakeling could also challenge for starts.

-Wakeling, an August signing from Exeter, has struggled for opportunities so far.
-He’s not been available for Posh in EFL Cup or Trophy ties as he played in both competitions for Exeter earlier in the season.
+Wakeling, an August signing from Swindon, has struggled for opportunities so far.
+He’s not been available for Posh in EFL Cup or Trophy ties as he played in both competitions for Swindon earlier in the season.

 NICHOLAS BILOKAPIC v FYNN TALLEY